Mission and Vision

 Who We Are

-High-risk pregnancies are those that may compromise the health or life of a pregnant person or fetus.
-Examples include entering pregnancy with a chronic health condition (e.g., diabetes, lupus, or heart disease); developing acute conditions in pregnancy, including infectious diseases; experiencing preterm birth or another complication in a previous pregnancy; carrying twins, triplets, or higher-order multiples; or learning there is a birth defect or genetic condition that may affect the fetus.
-MFM subspecialists work to reduce the likelihood that pregnancy complications will permanently compromise the health or life of their patients.
+High-risk pregnancies compromise the health or life of a pregnant person or fetus.
+Examples include people with preexisting health conditions (such as diabetes, lupus, or heart disease) who become pregnant or who develop an acute condition in pregnancy, including an infectious disease.
+Having a preterm birth or other complication in a previous pregnancy, carrying more than one fetus, or learning there is a birth defect or genetic condition affecting the fetus are also considered high-risk pregnancies.
+MFMs work to reduce the likelihood that pregnancy complications will permanently compromise the health or life of their patients.

 Governance

-The Society is governed by a 17-member Board of Directors.
-The organization also has 21 committees, including the Global Health Committee, the Patient Safety and Quality Committee, the Education Committee, and many others, each of which helps to shape the organization’s policies and strategies.
+SMFM, a nonprofit 501(c)(3) membership organization founded in 1977, is governed by a 22-member Board of Directors.
+The organization has more than 20 volunteer committees, including the Publications Committee, Health Policy and Advocacy Committee, Clinical Education Committee, and many others, each of which helps to shape patient care and the policies that impact MFM practice.